Ethanol10/rimuru-tempest-ror2/ReleaseFolder/README.md

 ## NOTE:
 This mod is not polished well and will most likely not be finished.
 This is due to the commissioner having financial issues and it'd be a waste to not release what we got.
 If you'd like to expand the mod further, you can contact me on Discord @Ethanol 10#6656.

+## Latest Changes

+- v0.9.1 -> Fixed Attenuation on all sounds so that players need to be in proximity to hear the sounds made by Rimuru.
+- v0.9.0 -> Initial Release

 ## Popcorn Factory